DerekStrickland/katacoda-scenarios/consul-hcs-azure/step2.md

 First, set an environment variable for the `username` your TA provided you.
-You can copy this command to your clipboard and then paste it into the console and change the username.
+Copy this command to your clipboard, then paste it into the console, and then change the username.

 `export USERNAME=username`{{copy}}